What is South Park Ambulance District?

 How is SPAD equipped?

-SPAD has a fleet of four 4 wheel drive, Type 1, ambulances.
-The ambulances are licensed as Advanced Life Support (ALS) by Park County in compliance with state requirements.
-The ambulances carry all equipment necessary to perform ALS treatments including 12-lead cardiac monitors and CPAP.
+SPAD has a fleet of six 4 wheel drive, Type 1, ambulances.
+Four ambulances are licensed as Advanced Life Support (ALS) and two reserve ambulances are licensed as Basic Life Support (BLS) by Park County in compliance with state requirements.
+One of the BLS ambulances is designated for the transport of COVID-19 patients.
+The ambulances carry all equipment necessary to perform ALS treatments including 12-lead cardiac monitors, endotracheal intubation, medication administration, CPAP and other advanced medical interventions.
 Ambulances are equipped with VHF and 800 MHz radios as well as cellular phones.
 An established fleet replacement plan ensures that vehicles are replaced on a consistent basis.
 Crews utilize a computer based incident reporting system.
-The District has 3 Basic Life Support (BLS) quick response units.
-A Mass Casualty Incident (MCI) trailer is equipped to provide treatment to 30 patients.
+The District has two BLS quick response units.
+A Mass Casualty Incident (MCI) trailer is equipped to provide treatment to 35 patients.
 The MCI trailer is available for response throughout the county and the region.

 How do you determine where to transport a patient?